BRIXMIS: History

-The reciprocal agreement establishing the first of these, between the British and Soviet zones – the Robertson-Malinin Agreement – was reached on 16 September 1946 between the respective chiefs of staff.
-Subsequent agreements in 1947 led to the exchange of similar missions between the Soviet zone and those controlled by French and US forces, although the British–Soviet arrangement was significantly larger than either of the others, with 31 individuals allowed passes in each case.
+The reciprocal agreement establishing the first of these, between the British and Soviet zones − the Robertson—Malinin Agreement − was reached on 16 September 1946 between the respective chiefs of staff.
+Subsequent agreements in 1947 led to the exchange of similar military liaison missions between the Soviet zone and those controlled by French and US forces, although the British—Soviet arrangement was significantly larger than either of the others, with 31 individuals allowed passes in each case.
 (Note: The terms of the Noiret-Malinin Agreement allowed the French Mission to hold 18 passes, and the Huebner-Malinin Agreement restricted the US to just 14.)

-The British Mission comprised members of the British Army, Royal Navy, and Royal Air Force who conducted uniformed liaison activities in marked cars and in two Chipmunk light aircraft – the latter ostensibly to allow aircrew to maintain crew currency while posted to the Mission.
+The British Mission comprised members of the British Army, Royal Navy, and Royal Air Force who conducted uniformed liaison activities in marked cars and in two de Havilland Chipmunk light aircraft − the latter ostensibly to allow aircrew to maintain crew currency while posted to the Mission.